Taking a product off-grid and knowing that it will continue to work year after year at the highest level is no simple task.

 Tolerance to Down Time/Factor of Safety

-The available illumination, especially in outdoor applications, assumes the panel will see the average solar radiation every day to maintain operation with no disruption.
+The available illumination, especially in outdoor applications, assumes the panel will see the average solar radiation daily to maintain operation with no disruption.

-Realistically there will be days that are overcast and days that are sunny, so a battery storage system will need to be large enough to provide power during extended periods of low solar radiation.
+Realistically there will be days overcast and sunny days, so a battery storage system will need to be large enough to provide power during extended periods of low solar radiation.

-Then choose a storage element that has a total watt-hour capacity close to that.
-Next, the panel will need to be large enough to recharge the storage system during times of good solar radiation.
+Then choose a storage element with a total watt-hour capacity close to that.
+Next, the panel must be large enough to recharge the storage system during good solar radiation.

-To effectively charge the storage element the solar panel must be able to produce enough power to overcome the battery self-discharge, the daily power consumption, and an additional amount based on the amount of time required to charge a fully depleted system.
+To effectively charge the storage element, the solar panel must produce enough power to overcome the battery self-discharge, the daily power consumption, and an additional amount based on the amount of time required to charge a fully depleted system.

 This calculation is shown below:

-Now that you know how to determine your power budget, size of panel, and storage element to meet that budget, you are well on your way to a successful solar product.
-In our next post we will apply all the elements we have discussed to an example application.
+Now that you know how to determine your power budget, the panel size, and the storage element to meet that budget, you are well on your way to a successful solar product.
+In our next post, we will apply all the elements we have discussed to an example application.

 Do you have a custom solution that you’d like to power?
-Do you need a partner that will help you be successful and think through all important details before you launch?
+Do you need a partner to help you succeed and think through all the important details before you launch?

 We would love to speak with you and learn more about your application.